 In the first form, the coordinates of the table must be named in the file.

 In the second form, the coordinates are named explicitly in the command.

 In either case, the declared coordinates must be names known to FlexPDE at the time of reading the file.

 The format of the TABLE file describes a function of one, two or three coordinates.
-The

 The TABLE statement must appear in a parameter definition (in the DEFINITIONS section or as a regional parameter definition in a REGION clause), and the table data are associated with the given name.

-Note: Unlike previous versions of FlexPDE, version 6 does not allow TABLE to be used directly in arithmetic expressions.
+Note: FlexPDE version 6 and later do not allow TABLE to be used directly in arithmetic expressions.